duckdb/duckdb-web/docs/api/cpp.md

 ### UDF API

-The UDF API is exposed in duckdb:Connection through the methods: `CreateScalarFunction()` and `CreateVectorizedFunction()` and variants.
+The UDF API allows the definition of user-defined functions.
+It is exposed in `duckdb:Connection` through the methods: `CreateScalarFunction()`, `CreateVectorizedFunction()`, and variants.
 These methods created UDFs into the temporary schema (TEMP_SCHEMA) of the owner connection that is the only one allowed to use and change them.

 #### CreateScalarFunction